About Vernon Handley

-One of England's busiest and most recorded conductors of the late twentieth century, Vernon Handley has emerged since the 1970's as the successor to Sir Adrian Boult and Sir John Barbirolli as the leading exponent of English music.
-Like Boult before him, he has made a career specialty out of performing and recording symphonic music from England, some of it well known and much of it overlooked by previous generations of conductors and audiences.
+One of England's busiest and most recorded conductors of the late 20th century, Vernon Handley emerged in the 1970s as the successor to Sir Adrian Boult and Sir John Barbirolli as the leading exponent of English music.
+Like Boult before him, he made a career specialty out of performing and recording symphonic music from England, some of it well known and much of it overlooked by previous generations of conductors and audiences.

-Handley's major impact as a conductor has been through his recordings for EMI and Chandos, where he has performed a large body of important English music.
+Handley's major impact as a conductor was through his recordings for EMI and Chandos, where he performed a large body of important English music.
 For EMI, his recordings of the music of Delius and Elgar, and, especially, the nine Vaughan Williams symphonies have proved perennially popular, the latter good successors to the earlier recordings by Sir Adrian Boult.
-For Chandos, he has recorded a more unusual and specialized body of work, including the six symphonies of Sir Charles Villier Stanford -- which had largely been forgotten since the first decade of the twentieth century -- and the works of E.J.
+For Chandos, he recorded a more unusual and specialized body of work, including the six symphonies of Sir Charles Villier Stanford -- which had largely been forgotten since the first decade of the 20th century -- and the works of E.J.
 Moeran, Sir Arnold Bax, Sir Arthur Bliss, Peter Warlock, and Gerald Finzi, among many others.
-Handley has also occasionally done work with more mainstream European composers, including conducting Jill Gomez's highly effective performance of the Joseph Canteloube's Songs of the Auvergne. ~ Bruce Eder, Rovi
+Handley also occasionally did work with more mainstream European composers, including conducting Jill Gomez's highly effective performance of the Joseph Canteloube's Songs of the Auvergne. ~ Bruce Eder, Rovi